plastikcam.com Lomo Belair X 6-12

 jpg/lomo_belair_IMG_7677.jpg

-Camera open, film chamber and back detached, with 6x12 frame installed.
+Camera back open, film chamber and back detached, with 6x12 frame installed.

 jpg/lomo_belair_IMG_7678.jpg